-Costa Rica has earned recognition on the global platform for its efforts in coping up and handling the covid 19 pandemics by the World Travel and Tourism Council (WTTC).
+Costa Rica has earned recognition on the global platform for its efforts in coping with and handling the covid 19 pandemics of the World Travel and Tourism Council (WTTC).
 Costa Rica has done an excellent job in controlling the effects of the pandemic in the country as the country has one of the lowest rates of fatality in Latin America.
 During the early days of the pandemic, the government of Costa Rica made it mandatory for everyone traveling into the country to follow a 14-day strict quarantine period.
 As the pandemic started to reach its peak, the government declared to close the borders as the country was in a state of national emergency.
 Since the effects of the pandemic have eased up, the borders of the country opened for tourism.

 The people traveling into the country do not need to show a negative Covid 19 test proof.
-However, the Tourism Institute of Costa Rica has made sure that all the hospitals, public labs, and some selected hotels have facilities of antigen-antibody and RT-PCR tests.
+However, the Tourism Institute of Costa Rica has made sure that all the hospitals, public labs, and some selected hotels have facilities for antigen-antibody and RT-PCR tests.

-Digital nomads can be the key factor for the rebound of the tourism industry as Costa Rica is the ideal destination for them as the country provides very fast connectivity of the internet that is paired with the warm, pleasant weather and all the outdoor adventure activities that include hiking and surfing.
-The signing of the law has made the place more desirable for digital nomads and Costa Rica will attract a lot more now than they used to before the signing of the law.
-For digital nomads to immigrate to Costa Rica, they need to qualify for the visa of the digital nomads in Costa Rica.
+Digital nomads can be the key factor for the rebound of the tourism industry as Costa Rica is the ideal destination for them as the country provides very fast connectivity to the internet that is paired with the warm, pleasant weather and all the outdoor adventure activities that include hiking and surfing.
+The signing of the law has made the place more desirable for digital nomads and Costa Rica will attract a lot more now than it used to before the signing of the law.
+For digital nomads to immigrate to Costa Rica, they need to qualify for a visa of the digital nomads in Costa Rica.